shnCanos/fumo_engine/README.md

 # fumo_engine
 This is the game engine i made as a wrapper around raylib to add more functionality that is needed to make a scalable game.
-The only goal for this engine is making my game based around gravity platformer physics, it is not intended to be used as a standalone engine, and i don't really recommend using it as a lot of code isn't the best.
+The only goal for this engine is making my game based around gravity platformer physics, it is not intended to be used as a standalone engine, and i don't really recommend using it.
 Implemented features:
 - ECS
 > the game engine's core.
 Is used to manage game data globally and provide queries for the game's systems.